tamcclur/AzureARMRecovery/README.md

 * This is tested with Python 2.7.x
 * You will need adminstrator privileges for the subscription
 * MFA authentication <strong>is not supported</strong>
+* A C compiler is needed for some python modules

 ## Disclaimer